coreyb-git/virtlines-delay.nvim/README.md

 # Virtual_Lines Delay

-NeoVim will wait until you settle on a specific line before it shows its virtual_lines diagnostics.
+Intended for use with vim.diagnostic.config({virtual_lines={current_line=true}}), and respects formatting being performed by other plugins.

-Without a delay each virtual_line instantly pops-in, moving all text below it further downwards.
+With this plugin NeoVim will wait until you settle on a line before it shows its virtual_lines diagnostics.
-This constant dynamic shifting of text can be disorienting when navigating through a file.
+Without the delay each virtual_line instantly pops-in as you navigate, moving all text below it further downwards.

-By adding a delay before revealing the current lines virtual_lines diagnostics this plugin eliminates that disorientation.
+This constant dynamic shifting of text can be disorienting.

-Nothing pops-in until you finally stop on a line.
+By adding a delay before revealing the virtual_lines this disorientation is eliminated - Nothing pops-in until you have stopped vertical navigation.

 Using Lazy plugin manager: